mariadb-corporation/Developer-Examples/bookings/README.md

+# Attention - Please Read!

+This application is no longer being maintained here.
+It has been moved to [**this repository**](https://github.com/mariadb-corporation/dev-example-bookings).

 # Bookings

 **Bookings** is a web application written in [React.js](https://reactjs.org) and [Node.js](https://nodejs.org) that, backed by the power of the [MariaDB Node.js Connector](https://github.com/MariaDB/mariadb-connector-nodejs) and the [MariaDB X4 Platform](https://mariadb.com/resources/blog/deploying-mariadb-platform-x4/#smart), unleashes the power of [smart transactions](https://mariadb.com/resources/blog/introducing-mariadb-platform-x4-smart-transactions-and-cloud-native-storage/) on hundreds of millions of records with sub-second query performance without having to add any indexes!